8 R Vector Operations with Examples – A Complete Guide for R Programmers

 > v[c("Second", "First")]

 - Vectors are used in machine learning for principal component analysis.
-They are extended to eigenvalues and eigenvector which are then used for performing decompositions in vector spaces.
+They are extended to eigenvalues and eigenvector which are then used for performing decomposition in vector spaces.

 - Vectors are also highly useful in developing support vector machine algorithms.